xiaofeng-qiu/es6-plato/README.md

 - 1.0.2-alpha , Project works with es6 and eslint

 #About
 This is currently a reimplementation of the older  plato, and started as a fork from https://github.com/deedubs/es6-plato, but has since been heavily modified.
 After seeing it was unpublished on npm and also wanting to add more features, I Asked if it [would be alright for me to publish and continue the work.](https://github.com/deedubs/es6-plato/issues/4)

-This is still under development, and is published with an :exclamation: alpha tag. :exclamation:

 This project uses eslint, not jshint for default linting.

 ## License